There are no fiduciary duties for a successor trustee of California trusts to perform until the creator of the trust cannot perform their duties.

 When we become a successor of a Trust, and we know we do not have the ability to do the job, they expect us to get someone else to act even if that someone else is a licensed California Fiduciary.

 I’ve encountered people that say they do not have the money to hire an attorney.
 They know they don’t know what to do.
-They know they job extends beyond their ability.
+They know their job extends beyond their ability.

 Absent personal funds or trust resources to pay for a consultation with an attorney they seek free advice.